 That's what I believe.

-That uh the the media is going nuts with this news today.
+That the media is going nuts with this news today.

-Let's play the next soundbite here because Gregory said, well, uh you comfortable with uh with same-sex marriage now, then is that right?
+Let's play the next sound bite here because Gregory said, well, you comfortable with same-sex marriage now then.

 I am absolutely comfortable with the fact that men marrying men, women marrying women, and heterosexual men and women marrying men are entitled to the same exact rights, all the civil rights, all the civil liberties.

-In a second term with this administration come out behind same-sex marriage, the institution of marriage.
+In a second term, will this administration come out behind same-sex marriage, the institution of marriage?

 I think Will and Grace probably did more to educate the American public than almost anything anybody's ever done so far.